Sweet Potato Kale Hash Recipe With a Fried Egg

 - The eggs are done cooking once the whites are just set (the yolk will still be runny).

-- Serve up your hash and top each plate with a sunny-side up egg (or two!).
+- Serve up your breakfast sweet potato hash and top each plate with a sunny-side-up egg (or two!).

 Pin This Sweet Potato Kale Hash with a Fried Egg!